michaelsproul/arduino-power-monitor/README.md

 Arduino Power Monitor
 =====================

-A simple program to monitor the serial output of a CurrentCost 128 power meter and send the data to ThingSpeak using an Arduino.
+This project consists of two separate programs to ease the monitoring of household electricity usage.

-## About
+1. A simple C program for Arduino, which parses XML data from a Current Cost power meter & uploads to Thingspeak.

-Updated by Michael Sproul for use with Thingspeak and the Python based CLI build tool, `ino`.
-Based on [original code](https://github.com/bleep1/CurrentCostToCosmViaArduino) by Brian Lee (bleep1)
+2. A website that uses the data from Thingspeak to create graphs & calculate energy usage.

 ## Parts List